Georgiana Cavendish, Duchess of Devonshire: Marriage and children

-On her seventeenth birthday, 7 June 1774, Lady Georgiana Spencer was married to society's most eligible bachelor, William Cavendish, the 5th Duke of Devonshire (aged 25).
+On her seventeenth birthday, 7 June 1774, Lady Georgiana Spencer was married to society's most eligible bachelor, William Cavendish, the 5th Duke of Devonshire, who was nine years her senior.
 The wedding took place at Wimbledon Parish Church.
 It was a small ceremony attended only by her parents, her paternal grandmother Lady Cowper, one of her prospective brothers-in-law, and her soon-to-be sister-in-law, the Duchess of Portland.
-Her parents were emotionally reluctant to let their daughter go, but she was wed to one of the wealthiest and most powerful men in the land.
-Her father, who had always shown affection to his children, wrote to her, "My Dearest Georgiana, I did not know till lately how much I loved you; I miss you more every day and every hour".
-Mother and daughter continued to correspond throughout their lives, and many of their letters survive.
+Her parents were reluctant to let their daughter go, and while she was now married to one of the wealthiest and most powerful men in the land, still attempted to exert their parental influence and keep her emotionally dependent on them.
+Her father, who had always shown affection to his children, wrote to her, "But indeed my Dearest Georgiana, I did not know until lately how much I loved you; I miss you every day and every hour."
+The bond between Georgiana and her mother continued after her marriage in a lifelong correspondence; many of their letters survive.

-From the beginning of the marriage, the Duke of Devonshire, who was called "the Duke" by his family and friends, proved to be an emotionally reserved man who did not meet Georgiana's emotional needs.
-The spouses also had little in common.
-He would seldom be at her side and would spend nights at Brooks's playing cards.
-The Duke continued with adulterous behaviour throughout their married life, and discord followed pregnancies that ended in miscarriage or failure to produce a male heir.